-If a directory name is highlighted, pressing on the folder will switch to that directory showing its files and sub-directories.
+If a directory name is highlighted, pressing Enter will switch to that directory showing its files and sub-directories.
 In a sub-directory, highlighting .. (dot dot) and pressing Enter will move up one directory.

-5.7: Fail - Safe System
+Fail - Safe System

-See also: "Fail-Safe System"
+See also: "Fail-Safe System" on page 170